Portuguese Sweet Bread Recipe

 Portuguese Sweet Bread

-This webpage offers a straightforward guide to making traditional Portuguese Sweet Bread, also known as Massa Sovada.
+Portuguese Sweet Bread (often called Massa Sovada) is a soft, lightly sweet yeast bread enriched with butter, milk, and eggs.
+This version makes two round loaves baked in 9-inch skillets—great for holidays or anytime you want a tender homemade bread.
+A straightforward guide to making traditional Portuguese Sweet Bread, also known as Massa Sovada.
 This classic yeast bread, with its soft, fluffy texture and subtle sweetness, hails from Portuguese culinary traditions and has become a beloved staple in many households, especially during holidays like Easter.

 1 cup plus one teaspoon granulated sugar